tudor1610/Chitra_Financial_Manager/README.md

 - All game transactions (wins/losses) are logged as part of the user’s financial data.

 ___
+#### 4. Design
+Main Features:
+- Root page:
+  - the entry point in our website;
+  - new users can create an account, while loyal users can choose between logging into their existing one or simply creating another;
+- Login page
+- Create account page
+- Home page:
+  - first official page;
+  - it has two sections:
+    1. the latest spending habits are showed and broke down into important categories: Living and Food expenses;
+    2. short peek into the budget evolution of the first three accounts the user has;
+- Portfolio page:
+  - for all curious users who want to have a clear evidence of all their transactions;
+  - it has two sections:
+    1. a log of all the transactions with comprehensive details;
+    2. a customizable graph that shows the budget evolution over time;
+- Transaction page:
+  - the place where new transactions are made 😉;
+  - indulge in a light reading on the latest top 5 articles on the topic of "bussiness".
+Who wouldn't want to know all about the money flow?
+  - it has three useful sections:
+    1. short overview on the general budget;
+    2. the form for logging a new transaction;
+    3. the reading corner with a list of 5 articles;
+- Invest page:
+  - games, it's all about games... and maybe a little luck;
+  - there are also some great investing tips that our customers can access;
+- User page:
+  - the place where all account and card information is stored;
+  - create accounts, add cards, even delete information... everything is made possible for our lovely users;

+___
 ### Conclusion
 Chitra Financial Manager is more than just an app—it’s a fun and engaging way to take control of your finances.
 Whether you’re logging your daily expenses or trying your luck with Dice Royale and Blackjack, Chitra ensures every user has an enjoyable and empowering experience.

 With secure transaction handling, real-time balance tracking, and exciting investment opportunities, Chitra provides everything you need to manage and grow your wealth.

 So why wait?
 Start your journey to financial mastery and endless entertainment with Chitra today.
 Who knows—your next big win could be just around the corner!